tekntrash/continousservorobotichand/README.md

 Our prototype uses inexpensive DS04-NFC servos controlled by a PCA-9685 servo driver, connected to a Jetson Orin AGX 64.
 However, any Jetson board should work.

 ### How to Use
-1. Assemble a suitable robotic hand and attach a TS-02 tactile switch to both sides of each finger.
+1. Assemble a suitable robotic hand and attach a TS-02 tactile switch to both sides of each finger (see photos).
+For more accuracy, instead of buttons HAL effect sensors can be used.
+Note that the buttons need to use pull-up resistors, as Jetsons do not have these in their GPIO ports like Arduino boards: look at the schematic and photos and ensure you test the buttons with the testbutton.py code included: the code use GPIO 16 and 18, but it can be altered
 2. Install the required libraries:
    ```sh
    pip install -r requirements.txt